 Wondering exactly what owner’s title insurance is – and more importantly, what it costs?
 That’s why we’re here to help!
 In this blog post, we’ll break down exactly what owner’s title insurance is and how much you can expect to pay for it.

-Before we get into how much the matter of owner’s title insurance costs, let’s answer the big question: what exactly is owner’s title insurance?
+Before we get into how much the matter of owner’s title insurance cost, let’s answer the big question: what exactly is owner’s title insurance?

 You may hear the terms “owner’s title insurance” and “lender’s title insurance” used interchangeably when it comes to the homeownership process.
 They’re protecting against the same thing – but with one big difference (we’ll get into that later).
 So, let’s focus on the “title insurance” part.